-This page is updated regularly.
+This page is updated on Mondays and Thursdays.

 How have vaccination rates changed over time?

-By late March, the United States was administering more than 3 million shots per day.
-The country reached President Biden's initial goal of 100 million vaccines into arms in his first 100 days; it reached 200 million vaccines by day 92.
+After a slow kickoff in December 2020, the vaccine rollout sped up, surpassing President Biden's initial goal of getting 100 million vaccines into arms in his first 100 days; it reached 200 million vaccines by day 92.